romimo-93/project-2/README.md

 * Visualizations worked on in own time
 * Milestone: **April 3rd**: By end of day have calendar complete and functions figured out.
 Add in a JS library.
 * Complete Project by: **April 7th**
-* Visualizations worked on in own time
+* Visualizations worked on and write up
 * Presentation: **April 10th**